Skip to content

 fun pow2(exp: Int): Int;

 Similar to pow(), but sets the base to 22.
-Exponent exp must be non-negative, otherwise an error with exit code 5 will be thrown: Integer out of expected range.
+The exponent exp must be non-negative; otherwise, an error with exit code 5 will be thrown: Integer out of expected range.

-This function tries to resolve constant values in compile-time whenever possible.
+This function tries to resolve constant values at compile-time whenever possible.

 Usage examples: